Find Grad Schools

 103 Yearly Graduations

 Regent University tops the list of the most popular school in the U.S. for organizational behavior studies majors who are seeking their doctor's degree.
 Roughly 10,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $18,986 per year, while in-state graduate students, on average, pay $16,128 per year.
+The average in-state tuition for full-time undergraduates is $18,080 per year, while in-state graduate students, on average, pay $16,028 per year.
 During the most recent year for which we have data, 103 people received their doctor's degree in organizational behavior studies from Regent.
-About 53% of this group were women, and 59% were students from an underrepresented racial-ethnic group.
+Around 71% of these students were from an underrepresented racial-ethnic group, and 55% were women.

 33 Yearly Graduations

 The University of Arizona Global Campus comes in at #2 on our list of the most popular colleges offering doctor's degrees in organizational behavior studies.
 Roughly 31,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $12,240 per year, while in-state graduate students, on average, pay $12,645 per year.
 During the most recent year for which we have data, 33 people received their doctor's degree in organizational behavior studies from UAGC.
-About 77% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+Around 57% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 #3